jackbayliss/cordova-plugin-stripe-intent/README.md

 # cordova-plugin-stripe-intent
  Cordova Stripe Plugin specifically for the new Intent API, this plugin handles 3DS authentication and general payments using Strong Customer Authentication.

+ This gives the ability for Ionic to work with Stripe Payment Intents.

+## Working Example

+Please see [here](https://github.com/jackbayliss/cordova-plugin-stripe-intent/tree/master/working-example) for a working example.

 ## Why?
 There is currently no way to integrate a Hybrid Ionic / Cordova application with Stripe for payment intents (Required for SCA).
 This fixes that.